RUKENZILAN/Exam-Timer/README.md

 all styles and scripts inlined.
 Open it in any modern browser and it just works.
 ---
+You can reach the countdown timer from this link [https://rukenzilan.github.io/Exam-Timer/]
+---

 Features
 Course name — label the exam so students and staff know which paper is being timed.